EXERCISE & DIET

 - Diabetes increases the risk of heart and blood vessel diseases.
 This risk can be reduced by keeping blood cholesterol, near normal.
 Avoiding animal fat reduces high cholesterol levels.

-The daily calorie intake will be decided and planned by doctor and dietitian.
+The daily calorie intake will be decided and planned by the doctor and dietitian.
 But it is always necessary to monitor the calorie intake.

-Carbohydrates include all the sweets, starches,
+Carbohydrates include all the sweets, starches, fruits, vegetables, etc.

 These foods are responsible for an increase in blood glucose, which activates insulin release.
 Hence carbohydrate intake should be carefully controlled to keep blood glucose at target.